"Marseille, is a football city where L'OM is like a religion. It’s a cosmopolitan, passionate city and the people live for football."

 How to get there

 When visiting the Stade Vélodrome, don't bring your car.
-Because of it's location close to the city center and road closures on match day, it's a hell to get there and limiting parking space as well.
+Because of its location close to the city centre and road closures on match day, it's hell to get there and places to park your car are limited too.

-Better is it to take the metro, from the city center a ride of less than ten minutes.
+It is recommended to take the metro, which can take you to the stadium from the city centre in less than ten minutes.
 You have to take line 2 (the red line) to Rond-Point du Prado, right next to the stadium.
 Do you have a ticket for the Tribune Ganay?
-Remained seated one stop further, till Saint-Marguerite Dromel, the line's terminus.
+Then remain seated in the metro for one more stop, until you arrive at Saint-Marguerite Dromel.
 Do you prefer a good walk over public transport?
-From the city centre it's approximately a 25 minute-walk to the stadium.
+From the city centre, it's approximately a 25 minute-walk to the stadium.